Small symplectic caps and embeddings of homology balls in the complex projective plane: Mutation and the almost toric geometry of CP2

 We call the image of each nodal singularity a {\it node}.
 We will now discuss how to reconstruct the symplectic manifold from the base $B$.
 Figure~\ref{fig:atf-markov} is an example of $B$ for an almost toric fibration, ignore the blue curves for now.

 The pre-image of a regular point in the interior of the triangle is a Lagrangian torus, while the pre-image of a point in the interior of an edge is an isotropic circle (these are elliptic, corank one points).
 As one approaches a point on the interior of an edge from the interior of the polytope all circles of a fixed slope in the torus collapses to leave the circle above the edge.
 The circle that collapses is given by the integral normal vector to the line.
-The pre-image of a vertex is a point (these are elliptic, corank two points) and the pre-image of a node is a pinched torus.
+The pre-image of a vertex that does not touch a dotted line is a point (these are elliptic, corank two points), the preimage of a vertex that does touch a dotted line is a circle and the pre-image of a node is a pinched torus.
 The dotted lines from the nodes to the vertices encode the slope of the curve on a regular torus fiber that collapses in the singular fiber corresponding to that node.
 This dotted line is called an {\em eigenline}.
 Its eigendirection $\pm(a,b)$ encodes the monodromy $A_{(a,b)}~=~ $ in the affine structure of the base when going around the node -- the eigenline, as the name suggests, is invariant under the monodromy, while the slopes of the boundary on either side of the point where the eigenline hits the boundary, should be related by counterclockwise rotation given by the monodromy.
 This means that the slope on the right, after being rotated by $A_{(a,b)}$, should match the slope on the left.
-More specifically, consider the toric diagram and cut the manifold along the pre-image of the dotted line and then reglue the fibers by the affine transformation $A_{(a,b)}$.
-This will makes a small neighborhood of a corner with a dotted line into an $S^1\times D^3$ and when that neighborhood is expanded to contain the node, one attaches a $2$-handle with framing $-1$ less than the torus framing to the $(a,b)$ sloped curve sitting on a torus in $S^1\times S^2$.
+More specifically, consider the toric diagram and cut the manifold along the pre-image of the dotted line, and then reglue the fibers by the affine transformation $A_{(a,b)}$.
+This will make a small neighborhood of a corner with a dotted line into an $S^1\times D^3$ since the dotted line cuts the neighborhood into two $S^1\times D^3$ and when crossing the dotted line these two $S^1\times D^3$'s are glued along an $S^1\times D^3$ in their boundaries so that the $T^2$ fibration is preserved.
+When that neighborhood is expanded to contain the node, one attaches a $2$-handle with framing $-1$ less than the torus framing to the $(a,b)$ sloped curve sitting on a torus in $S^1\times S^2$.
 Thus we see a neighborhood of a dotted line is a rational homology ball with boundary a lens space.

 {\bf Toric Moves.} We discuss three moves that can be done to an almost toric diagram without changing the manifold.
 With these three moves we can reproduce Vianna's embeddings of rational homology balls associated to a Markov triple into $\cp$.